Lalucilyn/To-Do-List/README.md

 # To-Do-List
-A simple to-do-list made to practise ReactJs
+A simple to-do-list made for fun and to practice ReactJs